infertux/zeyple/INSTALL.md

     postfix reload
     ```

-    Beware the line `user=zeyple argv=/usr/local/bin/zeyple.py ${recipient}` must NOT have a backslash preceding the dollar sign.

     As a side note, `localhost:10026` is used to reinject email into the queue bypassing the _zeyple_ `content_filter`.